datalad-handbook/book/docs/basics/101-106-nesting.rst

 The possibility for nested Datasets, however, is one of many advantages DataLad datasets have:

-One aspect of nested datasets is that any lower-level DataLad dataset (*subdataset*) has a stand-alone history.
-The top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used.
+One aspect of nested datasets is that any DataLad dataset, super- or sub-, has a stand-alone history.
+The top-level DataLad dataset (the *superdataset*) stores the currently used version of a *subdataset* only through a reference.

 Let's dive into that.
 Remember how we had to navigate into ``recordings/longnow`` to see the history,